Herrontown Woods Arboretum

 Herrontown Woods Arboretum (142 acres) is an arboretum located on Snowden Lane near the junction with Herrontown Road, in Princeton, New Jersey.
-It is open to the public every day at no cost.
+The arboretum is open to the public every day at no cost.
 There are walking trails, but trail bicycles are prohibited.

 Description

 This land is preserved in its natural state (except for a pipeline right-of-way, which crosses the woods).
-It contains a pine forest, wetlands, frogs and salamanders, over 30 species of trees, shrubs, and flowers, rare birds, rocks containing magnetite, and several miles of walking trails.
+Several miles of walking trails lead through hardwood forest up to the Princeton ridge and the headwaters of a tributary of Harry's Brook.
+It contains wetlands, frogs and salamanders, and over 60 species of native trees and shrubs, along with wildflowers, rare birds, and diabase rocks containing magnetite.
+After storms blew down a pine forest, the Friends of Herrontown Wood created a Botanical Art Garden ("Barden") with sculptures, found objects, and over 150 species of native plants.

 History

 Herrontown Woods

 The first 81 acre of the arboretum were donated to the Mercer County Park Commission in 1957 by internationally renowned mathematician Prof. Oswald Veblen (1880-1960) of the Institute for Advanced Study.
-The gift was valued at $154,000 and was the town of Princeton's first nature preserve.
+The gift was valued at $154,000 and was Mercer County's and the town of Princeton's first nature preserve.
 In 1966 the Park Commission approved a 47 acre expansion of the Woods.
-When Elizabeth Veblen died in 1974, the Veblens' remaining 14 acre were added to the park, including a cottage and house, giving the park its current size.
+When Elizabeth Veblen died in 1974, the Veblens' remaining 14 acre were added to the park, including a cottage and house.
+In 2019, through the initiative of the Friends of Herrontown Woods, 7.5 acres of Windy Top homeowners association land was donated by the developer.

 Autumn Hill Reservation

 In 1967 Princeton Township and Princeton Borough jointly purchased 72 acre of former hardscrabble farms returned to woodland, north of Herrontown Road, across the street from the arboretum, for preservation as the Autumn Hill Reservation.
 This stretch of land is sometimes referred to as the Herrontown Woods extension.
-The reservation has only a rudimentary trail loop, the work of an Eagle Scout service project by Boy Scout Troop 43.
-A small parking lot on Herrontown, west of its junction with Snowden, provides access.
+The reservation has a trail loop, originally installed as part of an Eagle Scout service project by Boy Scout Troop 43.
+A small parking lot on Herrontown Road, west of its junction with Snowden, provides access.